Search the Site

 West Pennard Church, Somerset

 West Pennard church in Somerset is typical of the style of Somerset churches.
-This was the main local church for generations of Talbot's in the 18th and 19th century.
+This church was the place of baptism, marriage and burial of many of my Talbot and Newport ancestors.

 Croscombe Church, Somerset